minaminao/ctf-blockchain/README.md

 | pbctf 2020: pbcoin               |                                 |

 ### EVM bytecode golf
-- There is a limit to the length of a bytecode.
+- These challenges have a limit on the length of the bytecode to be created.

 | Challenge                                                  | Note, Keyword                                                                                                  |
 | ---------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |